alex-lt-kong/the-nitty-gritty/c-cpp/intersection/07_undefined-behaviors/README.md

   allowing the compiler to do anything it chooses, even "to make demons fly out of your nose".
-- It is common for programmers, even experienced ones, to rely on undefined behavior either by mistake, or simply because they are not well-versed in the rules of the language that can span hundreds of pages.
+- It is common for programmers, even experienced ones, to rely on undefined behavior either by mistake or simply because they are not well-versed in the rules of the language that can span hundreds of pages.
 This can result in bugs that are exposed when a different compiler or lead to security vulnerabilities in software.